ArduPilot/ardupilot_wiki/dev/source/docs/apsync-intro.rst

 .. warning::

    The APSync project is still in beta.
 This Flexible Video portion is not implemented yet.
-Currently a video stream is sent to the IP address of the first ground station that requests telemetry data.
+Currently a single video stream is sent to the IP address of the first ground station that requests telemetry data.

 .. _apsync-intro-installing-apsync: